madanimoutaa/ros2_documentation/source/Installation/Rolling/Linux-Install-Debians.rst

    :local:

 Debian packages for ROS 2 Rolling Ridley are currently available for Ubuntu Focal.
-The Rolling Ridley distribution will change target platforms from time to time as new platforms become available.
+The Rolling Ridley distribution will change target platforms from time to time as new platforms are selected for development.
-Most people will want to use a stable ROS distribution.
+The target platforms are defined in `REP 2000 <https://github.com/ros-infrastructure/rep/blob/master/rep-2000.rst>`__ Most people will want to use a stable ROS distribution.

 Resources